MichaelG123-hub/Final-prroject-CMP-343/README.md

 update:

-After successfully tesing the front-end, I will now focus on creating pages in it.
+After successfully testing the front-end, I will now focus on creating pages and routing in it.
-I started to create routes for my app in the front-end.
+I installed react-router-dom in my front-end.
-I do this by creating a folder in my src folder and naming it pages, after that I created 3 files, Books.jsx, Add.jsx, and Update.jsx.
+After that I created a folder in my src folder and naming it pages, after that I created 3 files, Books.jsx, Add.jsx, and Update.jsx.

+The Books.jsx file inside the pages/ folder defines the main page component for the application.
+It returns a placeholder.
+I did this for the Add and Update files as well.

+update:

+I used npm i axios in my front-end. axios lets us make an api request using a react app.

+What I am planning on doing I will fetch all data using my back-end server.

+I want the books page to show all the books.

+what I did in the Books.jsx page was fetche and display all books from http://localhost:3001/books.
+Each book shows its cover, title, description, and I created a newly added price field (an integer and not null) for later.
+Also added A link to navigate to the /add page for adding new books.

 you can use npm start to start the back-end and front-end. (work in progress)